Martin E. Karlinsky, Esq.

 Community and Leadership/Pro Bono Highlights

-- Is one of the initial three board members of the Friends of Auschwitz-Birkenau Foundation, whose goal is to preserve the physical remains of the Holocaust death camps of Auschwitz-Birkenau, and to undertake related programs and projects.
+Is one of the initial three board members of the Friends of Auschwitz-Birkenau Foundation, whose mission is raising funds for a permanent endowment for the preservation and curating of the physical remains of the Holocaust death camps Auschwitz-Birkenau.

 Mr. Karlinsky’s clients have spanned the business, non-profit, and individual realms.
 In the case of certain of the clients mentioned below, Mr. Karlinsky has served as outside general counsel, representing the client in a broad range of matters over many years; in other cases, Mr. Karlinsky has represented the client in one or perhaps two matters.